Have you heard

 The picture here shows an example of what normal breastmilk may look like.

 When ready to offer to the baby, one needs only to remove from fridge and gently swirl the milk in a gentle “tornado-like” fashion to remix it.
 Warm water run over the sides of the bottle will help when the thicker parts stick to the sides of the bottle.
-NOTE: Never shake breastmilk to mix!
-Shaking can damage the milk, and is not recommended!

 There can be many “ups” and “downs” for the pumping mother, but with patience, and persistence, most obstacles can be overcome.
 If any difficulties are encountered, it’s always a good idea to contact your local LLL, a board certified lactation consultant, or your local breastfeeding support group for information and/or assistance.